ibrahim-s/openLinkWith/readme.md

 *	otherwise, tab to the browser you want to open it with, and hit enter.
 *	Remember that you got the obtion to close the dialog, after activating a link
 and you can adjust that from openLinkWith settings dialog in preferences menu.

+## Changes for 2.5 ##

+*	Disable the addon in secure mode
+*	Update last tested version to 2022.1, to comply with latest addon api.

 ## Changes for 2.4 ##